 \subsection{Main Results: \abbrname}

 In this section, we present the main results of \abbrname schemes instantiated in \S~\ref{sec:method-train}.
 We conduct a thorough evaluation of the multi-modal capability across 13 benchmarks.
-Tab.~\ref{tab:stage-train} demonstrates that our proposed \abbrname not only consistently lowers training costs by 16\% (15.3 hours \vs 12.8 hours) but also surpasses the non-compression baseline.
-The four-stage training schemes achieves the best performance in nine out of the thirteen benchmarks and obtains 61.9\% average performance, improving LLaVA-v1.5-7B~\citep{liu2023improvedllava} with much less overall TFLOPs and training time.
+Tab.~\ref{tab:stage-train} demonstrates that our proposed \abbrname not only consistently lowers training costs by 19\% (15.3 hours \vs 12.4 hours) but also surpasses the non-compression baseline.
+The last-stage-compression training schemes achieves the best performance across thirteen benchmarks and obtains 62.1\% average performance, improving LLaVA-v1.5-7B~\citep{liu2023improvedllava} with much less inference TFLOPs and training time.
 This indicates the necessity of designing an optimally lite training scheme.

 { }